 You should always match entries in the list offered to a relevant entry if possible.
 If an entry is redundant because that person is no longer involved in your site, then remove their roles within the site by clicking on the roles (hat) icon by the entry, set the relevant dropdowns on each tab and then click the Save button - leave the Member of Website until last or you will not be able to access the other roles.

 A common problem is that you see two entries for the same person in the batting or bowling statistics for your site but you can only see one record for the person in your member database.
 (See Reasons for Duplication on page 5.)

-Please use the following procedure: Go to Admin>Site Management>Members>Member Database, change the Role to Member of Website and click the Add New Member button.
+Please use the following procedure: Go to Admin>Day to Day>Members>Member Database, change the Role to Member of Website and click the Add New Member button.

 Enter the surname of the member concerned and club or county board where the other stats are located (this can be your own club if they are there) and search.